BREAD Campaigns

 - Curious what the tree canopy coverage is like in your neighborhood?
 Find out using the Columbus Urban Forestry Master Plan’s map.

-We asked city officials the following key questions:
+At the 2022 Nehemiah Action, we asked city officials the following key questions:

 - Will you commit to ensuring that the (Urban Forestry Master) plan is implemented with fidelity?